masterpointio/masterpoint.io/content/updates/terraform-null-label.md

 Below, we have a hypothetical example infrastructure that will be a simple implementation of an AWS Load Balancer.
 Most platform engineers have encountered these resources before (and their corresponding IaC), and are likely aware of the massive waste of time and cognitive effort it is to remember to name and tag every resource consistently when more resources continue to get added.

 Enter `terraform-null-label`.

-Here’s an example infrastructure, with `terraform-null-label` applied:
+Here’s an example infrastructure, with the label module applied:

 **NOTE:** This is a simplistic take on this configuration.
 Real production ready configurations are often _much_ more complex, with many more resources at play, but you can already see the potential for reuse and the time and consistency wins with `terraform-null-label`.